 Starting with Mack’s involvement, reports of life inside NXIVM gotten more and more bizarre, including a sex-slave pyramid scheme called Dominus Obsequious Sororium (meaning “the master over the slave girl”), branding Raniere’s initials into women’s pubis, billionaire heiress-funded trips to meet the Dalai Lama, brainwashing, a Law & Order: SVU spin-off episode, and now Scientology.

-Mack has been released on a $5 million bail while she awaits trial for charges of sex trafficking, sex trafficking conspiracy, and forced labour conspiracy.
+Mack has been released on a $5 million bail while she awaits trial for charges of sex trafficking, sex trafficking conspiracy, and forced labor conspiracy.
 She and Raniere face a 15-year minimum mandatory sentence, with the possibility of life in prison.